 Malicious, rude characters can add a lot to a story, particularly when they offer insight into a social structure or character.
 And they can be fun to write.
 Which ones have stayed with you?

-*NOTE: The title of this post is a line from Rush’s Digital Man.
+*NOTE: The title of this post is the title of a song by ELO (Electric Light Orchestra).